Ken (South Korean singer): 2016–present: Solo activities

 In February 2016, Ken contributed to the Moorim School OST with the song "When I See You" (Korean: 그댈 보면).
 On May 24, it was announced that Ken would be collaborating with Mystic Entertainment's Yoon Jong-shin on his monthly collaboration project, Melody Monthly.
 The project which has included artists like Seventeen's vocal unit and Epik High's Tablo, the single "Over Sleep" was released on May 30, 2016.
 On December 22, 2016, Ken contributed to The Legend of the Blue Sea soundtrack with the song "Fool" (Korean: 바보야).

 From April to May 2016, he was invited to Duet Song Festival to showcase his vocal abilities with his partner Choi Sang-yeob.
 They were wanted by the audience so many times for almost winning episodes which allowed him to appear in more than one episode.
 They finally won on episode six with That's Only My World (그것만이 내 세상).
 Finally, returned in August 2016 for the "King of Kings" special for episode 16 and 17.

 In 2017, Ken was cast in three musicals: Tsukasa Domyouji in Boys Over Flowers the Musical, Hamlet in Hamlet, and as Frederick Barrett in the Titanic the Musical.

 In 2018, Ken played in the musical Iron Mask as Louis and his twin Philip.

 On December 25, 2018, it was announced that Ken joined the cast of an upcoming musical Jack the Ripper as Daniel.

 On April 15, 2019, it was confirmed that Ken also joining a new musical "Mefisto" in a lead role scheduled to run from May 25 to July 28.

 On May 20, 2020, Ken made his solo debut with his first EP "Greeting", with its lead single "Just For A Moment".

 On July 6, 2020, Ken enlisted in the South Korean military, where he joined the military band.
 He was discharged on January 5, 2022.

+On March 3, 2024, Jellyfish Entertainment announced that Ken and fellow VIXX member Leo were leaving the agency, but intended to continue their activities with VIXX.